“The Man in the Moon heard the far bellow; “Oho,” quoth he, “the old earth is frolicsome to-night!””

 “I think you’d better leave that sofa with us, sir.”

 Robin had lunch with Sarah in the staff canteen.
 The twelve Malaysian staff who manned the canteen had collectively fallen out with Robin after he had campaigned, unsuccessfully, for all of its food to be sourced locally.
-The Malaysians knew about twenty words of English between them, and were not equipped for the ethical enlightenment which Robin had daily tried to subject them to.
+The Malaysians appeared to know about twenty words of English between them, and were not equipped to fend off Robin’s infinite fund of justifications for local sourcing.
 “Enough of you.
 Enough of you today,” they would jabber, as Robin tried to force them to read certain lines from leaflets and fact-sheets.
 Once, to spite him, they had removed the vegetarian option – a soggy baked potato – from the menu.
 Robin had dramatically declared that he was phoning the police – it was illegal for a restaurant not to provide food for vegetarians.
 Managers had intervened, the day’s baked potato had been fished out of the bin and hastily presented to Robin, and several of the engineers had ventured into the kitchens, to commiserate with the defeated Malaysians and diplomatically reassure them that Robin really was “a prick.”

 Sarah had been Robin’s research assistant – in the old days when he had been in love with his work.
-She had been rapidly promoted, but would often, rather protectively, assert that this was only because of Robin’s “influence” and his “inspiring approach.”
+She had been rapidly promoted, but would often, rather protectively, assert that this was only because of Robin’s “influence” and his “moral seriousness.”
+She gave the impression that moral seriousness was some rare, profound quality which nobody else in the organisation possessed.

 “So how is the moon rocket going?”
-Robin asked, as if only mildly curious.
+Robin probed, as if only mildly curious.

-“The astronauts are all graduates,” Sarah continued, “and to begin with they were all pretty and sincere – very New Labour – but they looked utterly wretched this morning, the whole pack of them.”
+“The astronauts are all graduates,” Sarah continued.
+“To begin with they were pretty and sincere – very New Labour – but they looked utterly wretched this morning, the whole pack of them.”
 She laughed happily.

 “Listen Sarah…” Robin looked down into his food.
 “Can you get me security clearance and an internet password?”

 Sarah shook her head and frowned.
-“They’ll need you Robin,” she insisted.
+“They’ll need you Robin,” she whispered, her voice suddenly off-key and conspiratorial.
 “They can’t manage without you this time…”

 Robin snarled.
 “Do you know what it’s fucking about?
 A settlement.
 An elite settlement.
 They’ve ruined this planet beyond repair, they know that.
 And they know the money that can be squeezed out of the moon – by developing communities, accommodation, on the moon…”